Part 56: How I Met My Mother

 My half-sister, Marion, also had a recent and sad loss.
 Her biological mother, Shirley, died a few weeks ago.
 Marion had planned to visit, as she did once or twice a year since they were reunited back in the 1970s, but the COVID-19 shutdown made that impossible.
 Shirley lived in a nursing home.

 Here's something Marion wrote and I thought I'd share it with you, with her permission.
 It's a great story.
 To refresh, Marion's biological mother was dating my father in Chicago back in the 1940s.
 Riley dated Shirley while he was married to his second wife, Winnifred.
-He lived with his wife in Cicero, right outside the city.
+Riley and Winn lived in Cicero, right outside the city.
 He told Shirley that he was sterile, and that she shouldn't worry about getting pregnant.
 Well, she did get pregnant.

-Marion and I connected late in life, when she found the obituary I wrote for a hillbilly music site.
+Marion and I connected late in life, when she found the obituary I wrote for a hillbilly music site, mentioned in previous blogs.
 Dad had been dead for a few years by the time she came across the obit.
 I'd included many of my father's stage and pen names, and the fact that he'd been married multiple times.
 I didn't try to make up a fairy tale just because he'd died, but also, I wondered if someone might reach out.
 It felt like sending out a message in a bottle, which I might've written before, but that's exactly how it felt.

 How I Met My Mother